austinstewartmsda-stack/Medical-Readmissions/README.md

 ## Data Cleaning

-I used Excel to do some data cleaning before making visuals by using the LEFT and RIGHT functions to extract text into other columns instead of clicking repeatedly.
+I used Excel functions such as LEFT, RIGHT, and TRIM to standardize text fields, clean inconsistent values, and prepare the dataset for analysis.

 ![Data Cleaning GIF](https://raw.githubusercontent.com/austinstewartmsda-stack/Medical-Readmissions/main/gifs/Data_Cleaning_With_Left.gif)